 Brian Smith concentrates his practice in land use and real estate matters, and he handles litigation related to these topics.
 He is the chair of the firm's LandLaw Section.

 Land Use - Zoning

 Mr. Smith handles land use matters that result in litigation, such as appeals of land use boards’ decisions.
 He has served as lead counsel in numerous trials and appeals, involving permits, approvals and denials.
-Mr. Smith also handles litigation involving landlords and tenants.
+Mr. Smith also handles litigation involving eminent domain, title disputes and dispute between landlords and tenants.

 Mr. Smith successfully defended a Connecticut town after a developer sued it over the denial of its application for a large-scale affordable housing project.
-The case went all the way to the Connecticut Supreme Court, and ultimately was resolved when the developer pursued a more modest development instead.
-Mr. Smith has over two decades of experience representing a public health agency on various issues, including enforcing lead abatement issues in court.
+Four related cases went all the way to the Connecticut Supreme Court, and ultimately the litigation wasresolved when the developer pursued a more modest development instead.
+Mr. Smith also has over two decades of experience representing public health agencies on various issues, including enforcing lead abatement issues in court.

 For over three years, Mr. Smith worked on a pro bono basis to help St. Vincent de Paul Place, Norwich, Inc., a ministry of Norwich, Connecticut's Roman Catholic Diocese, in its efforts to provide free food through its soup kitchen and food pantry.
 He negotiated a settlement which allowed the organization to remain open and continue helping the needy in the Norwich area.

 Mr. Smith has lectured regularly on the topic of affordable housing, land use, coastal protection and roads and highways.
 He is an adjunct professor at the University of Hartford, where he teaches entertainment law.
 Mr. Smith has an extensive background in land use, as he worked in planning for Saratoga County, New York, and the City of Eugene, Oregon, prior to becoming an attorney.